MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-attribute-collection.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

 In this step, you create an HTTP trigger function API using Azure Functions.
-The function API is the source of the business logic for your user flows.
-Follow these steps to create an Azure Function:
+The function API is the source of the business logic for your user flows. <!--CHECK ME--> After creating your trigger function, you can configure it for either [OnAttributeCollectionStart](#12-configure-the-http-trigger-for-onattributecollectionstart) or [OnAttributeCollectionSubmit](#13-configure-the-http-trigger-for-onattributecollectionsubmit) <!--END CHECK--> Follow these steps to create an Azure Function:

 1. Sign in to the [Azure portal](https://portal.azure.com) with your administrator account.
 1. From the Azure portal menu or the **Home** page, select **Create a resource**.
-1. In the **New** page, select **Compute** > **Function App**.
+1. Search for and select **Function App** and select **Create**.
 1. On the **Basics** page, use the function app settings as specified in the following table:

     | Setting      | Suggested value  | Description |